LudicMindStudio/RoadAheadTeamVault/Memories/Memory of Liam Script.md

 QUESTION 1: Why don’t you have a girlfriend?

-1. ==I have just graduated from university and I want to focus on myself for now.==
+1. I have just graduated from university and I want to focus on myself for now.

 2. I don’t want to talk about it.